tamagusko/tamagusko/README.md

 <a href="mailto:tamagusko@gmail.com/">E-mail</a>
 </p>

 I'm a civil engineer/data analyst.
-I'm from Brazil, living in Portugal, and currently doing a Ph.D. at the University of Coimbra.
+Currently doing a Ph.D. at the University of Coimbra.

 > Enthusiast of AI, programming, and active mobility.